material-motion/material-motion/concepts/runtimes.md

 ### Animation events

-The animate event allows an Actor to execute any manner of time-based change to its target.
+The animate event is invoked on Actors each time the system is about to render a new frame.

-    function animate(timestamp) -> Boolean
+    function Actor::animate(timestamp) -> Boolean

 ### Gesture recognition events

 When a gesture recognizer's state changes it should inform the necessary actors.

-    function gestureStateDidChange(gesture) -> Void
+    function Actor::gestureStateDidChange(gesture) -> Void

 **On bespoke Actors vs Actors using external systems**: a Runtime’s primary value is in its ability to coordinate a variety of Intentions.
 While a Runtime does enable the creation of bespoke Intentions and Actors, we encourage the reader to identify and build abstractions that can stand alone from a Runtime.